 Going through Whitewater is like taking your organization into a tunnel – and what comes out the other side isn’t the same bus as the one that entered.
 In fact, chances are, it isn’t even a bus anymore.

 Reconstructing your organization so it can scale turns it into an entirely different vehicle.
 And guess what?

-And guess what?
-The members of your team who were superstars during fun – likely hard-charging, give-me-the-task-then-leave-me-alone Operators will not only start to flounder, most probably they’ll begin to subconsciously sabotage your plans for scaling the business in their desire to get back to what was their ‘glory days’ in Fun.
+The members of your team who were superstars during fun – likely hard-charging, give-me-the-task-then-leave-me-alone Operators will not only start to flounder, most probably they’ll begin to subconsciously sabotage your plans for scaling the organization in their desire to get back to what was their ‘glory days’ in Fun.

 So remember: It’s not just about getting the right people on the bus; sometimes it’s about recognizing you’re not even driving a bus anymore, and that you need people with the skills to master an entirely new set of navigational skills.

 If you're struggling to get the right team to master your growing organization’s new complexity, maybe I can help.
 Enter your information at this link to be notified about our upcoming “Grow With Predictable Success” course and resources.